olivierjeunen/learnt-metrics-kdd-2024/README.md

-# learnt-metrics-kdd-2024
+# Learning Metrics that Maximise Power for Accelerated A/B-Tests
-Source code accompanying our paper "Learnt Metrics that Maximise Power for Accelerated A/B-tests" published at KDD 2024.
+Source code accompanying our paper ["Learning Metrics that Maximise Power for Accelerated A/B-tests" published at KDD 2024](https://arxiv.org/abs/2402.03915).